oracle/coherence-js-client/README.md

 let session = new Session(opts)
 ```

+*NOTE* The Coherence NameService feature requires Node `20.x` or later.

 It's also possible to control the default address the session will bind to by providing
 an address via the `COHERENCE_SERVER_ADDRESS` environment variable.
 The format of the value would
 be the same as if you configured it programmatically as the above example shows.